Dana E. Jones

-I have a special passion for foundation piecing so many of my quilts and classes incorporate that technique.
+I have a special passion for foundation paper piecing so many of my quilts and classes incorporate that technique.
 I’m also addicted to insetting circles and find great joy when I help others see how easy it is to do.
-I’m a regular teacher at multiple quilt shops in Colorado and have taught at Rocky Mountain Quilt Museum and for more than 100 guilds across the United States and Canada.
+I’m a regular teacher at multiple quilt shops in Colorado, have taught at Rocky Mountain Quilt Museum and for more than 100 guilds across the United States and Canada.
 In 2022, I taught and spoke at International Quilt Festival in Houston and at Amerian Quilter's Society shows in Daytona Beach and Grand Rapids.
 I also teach open-enrollment classes from my home via Zoom.

 My current pursuits reflect my formal studies.
 I’m a graduate of the University of Illinois’ journalism school with a minor in home economics.
 I studied business administration at Webster University in St. Louis and theology at McCormick Theological Seminary in Chicago.
 I completed 30 hours of fine-art instruction at Belleville Area College, now Southwestern Illinois College, where I was named one of the college’s top 50 students during its first 50 years.
 I was named United Methodist Outstanding Communicator of the Year in 2005 and artist in residence for the library in Gilpin County, Colorado, in 2012.